sylvaticus/juliatutorial/getting-started.md

 ## Why Julia
 Without going into long discussions, Julia (partially thankful for the recent development in _just-in-time_ compilers) solves a trade-off that has long been existed in programming: _fast coding_ vs. _fast execution_.
 On one side, Julia allows to code in a dynamic language like Python,  R or Matlab, allowing interaction with the code and powerful expressivity (see the [Metaprogramming](metaprogramming.md) chapter for example).
-On the other side, with minimum efforts (see [Performances](performances.md)), programs written in Julia can run as fast as C.
+On the other side, with minimum efforts (see [Performances](performances.md)), programs written in Julia can run (almost) as fast as C.
 While still young, Julia allows to easily interface your code with all the major programming languages (see [Interfacing Julia with other languages](interfacing-julia-with-other-languages.md)), hence reusing their huge set of libraries (when these are not already being ported in Julia).
 Julia has its roots in the domain of scientific, high performances programming, but it is becoming more and more mature as a general purpose programming language.